-Precautions to take with flammable liquids:
+Precautions for flammable liquids:

-- Avoid accumulation of vapors and to control sources of ignition including open flames, electrical equipment and sources of static electricity. - Never re-fuel running or hot equipment such as generators, trimmers, or chainsaws. - In laboratories, when working with open containers, use a fume hood to control the accumulation of flammable vapor. - Store, use, and transport flammable liquids only in approved containers. - Use UL approved flammable storage cabinets for smaller containers and aerosols. - Do not use a regular refrigerator for flammables that must be kept cool; only use UL listed explosion proof refrigerators. - On flammable drums, install grounding/bonding wires and a safety drum vent - designed to automatically prevent pressure from building up inside the drum if it is exposed to heat.
-It also prevents a vacuum from forming if the drum is subjected to sudden cooling.
-Increased pressure in a drum is a major cause of the explosion of flammable liquids.
-Both pressure and vacuum can cause a drum to fail or leak. - Always inspect your work area for gas jugs, lacquer thinner cans or any flammable items before welding, cutting or grinding.
+- Avoid accumulation of vapors and to control sources of ignition including open flames, electrical equipment & sources of static electricity. - Never re-fuel running or hot equipment such as generators, weedeaters, or chainsaws. - In laboratories, when working with open containers, use a fume hood to control the accumulation of flammable vapor. - Store, use, and transport flammable liquids only in approved containers. - Use UL approved flammable storage cabinets for smaller containers and aerosols. - Do not use regular refrigerators for flammable that must be kept cool; only use UL listed explosion proof refrigerators. - On drums install grounding/bonding wires and a safety drum vent - designed to automatically prevent pressure from building up inside the drum if it is exposed to heat.
+It also prevents a vacuum from forming if the drum is subjected to sudden cooling. - Always inspect your work area for gas jugs, lacquer thinner cans or any flammable items before welding, cutting or grinding.